-In order to receive payment through our new platform, please complete the very simple payee registration process.
-It should only take a few minutes.
-Please go to the following page and complete your payee registration information and payment details: Vydia Dashboard
+In order to receive payment, please complete the short payee registration process.
+Please visit the Vydia Dashboard to submit your payee registration information and payment details.

-DISCLAIMER: Please note that Vydia is unable to provide tax advice.
+DISCLAIMER: Tipalti/Vydia is not authorized to provide tax advice.
 Any tax-related information posted on this website is not intended and should not be construed as tax, legal or investment advice.
 If you have questions about tax-related issues, please consult with a tax professional.

 We currently offer ACH (US), Wire Transfer (US), International ACH (e-check), Paper Checks, and Paypal.

 Most major currencies are available.
-After you select your geography on the onboarding page, it will show the currency applicable and it is usually the local currency in the particular region.
+After you select your geography on the onboarding page, it will show the currency applicable for that market.
+This typically defaults to the standard currency in that particular region.

-Vydia releases your payout about 1-2 business days after receipt of payments from partner networks.
-The time it takes for the funds to arrive in your account depends on your payout method.
-After Vydia releases the payout, it takes some additional time for the money to get to you.
-The average processing time for each payout method is:
+Vydia distributes your payout once a month after the receipt of payments from partner networks.
+These payouts typically occur during the middle of the calendar month.
+The time it takes for the funds to arrive in your account depends on the payout method you have selected.
+After Vydia releases the payout, it takes additional time for the money to be delivered to you.

 Weekend or holiday delays:

-Many banking systems don’t process transactions on weekends or holidays.
-If your payout from Vydia is completed between Friday and Sunday, it might not be processed until the next week.
+Most banking systems don’t process transactions on weekends or holidays.
+If your payout from Vydia is completed between Friday and Sunday, it may be delayed and processed the following week.